genie-team/fortune-localforage/README.md

 		* npm run build
 	* Open pull request
 * Donate
 	* genie-team products are outcomes of a hobby and receive no other funding, any and all support would be greatly appreciated if you find Genie products useful.
-Your support will result in faster development of bug fixes, new features and new products.
+Your support will encourage faster development of bug fixes, new features and new products.
 	* [![donate](http://img.shields.io/liberapay/receives/aCoreyJ.svg?logo=liberapay)](https://liberapay.com/aCoreyJ/donate) (preferred)
 	* [![patreon](https://img.shields.io/badge/patreon-donate-orange.svg)](https://www.patreon.com/acoreyj/overview)
 	* [![paypal](https://img.shields.io/badge/paypal-donate-blue.svg)](https://www.paypal.com/pools/c/872dOkFVLP)